syncs-usyd/syncs-constitution/constitution.rst

    1. plan, organise and supervise technical events of the Society, including but not limited to programming competitions and information technology workshops; and

-   2. coordinate activities with the Social Events Coordinator(s), Branding Manager, Marketing Manager and Industry Liaison(s) to promote member participation in technical activities of the Society.
+   2. coordinate activities with the Social Events Coordinator(s), Design Director, Marketing Director and Industry Liaison(s) to promote member participation in technical activities of the Society.

 10. The Undergraduate Representative will:

    1. facilitate communication between the undergraduate students and staff of the School of Computer Science of the University, and the Society;

-   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Branding Manager, Marketing Manager and other student representatives of the Society to promote student participation in Society activities; and
+   2. coordinate activities with the Social Events Coordinator(s), Technology Events Coordinator(s), Design Director, Marketing Director and other student representatives of the Society to promote student participation in Society activities; and

    3. coordinate the organisation of room booking and helpers for the regular programming help desk event of the Society.